CERRO02/Mecenas-Totes/replit.md

-# CanvasCo - Artist Tote Bag Marketplace
+# Mecenas Totes - Artist Tote Bag Marketplace

 ## Overview

-CanvasCo is a full-stack e-commerce application that connects sustainable fashion with emerging artists.
+Mecenas Totes is a full-stack e-commerce application that connects sustainable fashion with emerging artists.
 The platform allows users to discover and purchase eco-friendly tote bags featuring artwork from featured artists.
 The application is built as a modern web platform with a React frontend, Express.js backend, and PostgreSQL database.

 ## System Architecture